arangodb/docs/3.11/http/collection.md

 ArangoDB allows using key generators for each collection.
 Key generators have the purpose of auto-generating values for the _key attribute of a document if none was specified by the user.
-By default, ArangoDB will use the traditional key generator.
-The traditional key generator will auto-generate key values that are strings with ever-increasing numbers.
+By default, ArangoDB uses the traditional key generator.
+The traditional key generator auto-generates key values that are strings with ever-increasing numbers.
 The increment values it uses are non-deterministic.

-Contrary, the auto increment key generator will auto-generate deterministic key values.
+Contrary, the auto-increment key generator auto-generates deterministic key values.
 Both the start value and the increment value can be defined when the collection is created.
-The default start value is 0 and the default increment is 1, meaning the key values it will create by default are:
+The default start value is `0` and the default increment is `1`, meaning the key values it creates by default are:

 1, 2, 3, 4, 5, ...

-When creating a collection with the auto increment key generator and an increment of 5, the generated keys would be:
+When creating a collection with the auto-increment key generator and an increment of `5`, the generated keys would be:

 1, 6, 11, 16, 21, ...